 Conventional means of healthcare financing in the developed world are collective and treatment is typically provided free at the point of consumption or via insurance schemes.
-Costs and indebtedness incurred as a result of medical treatment can sometimes be recouped from insurers post-treatment but it is most often better to check beforehand unless in the event of a diabetic emergency.
+Costs and indebtedness incurred as a result of medical treatment, for example from paydayloans, can sometimes be recouped from insurers post-treatment but it is most often better to check beforehand unless in the event of a diabetic emergency.
 Orthodox treatments will typically be covered, but novel and new medical methods sometimes fall outside the remit of what insurers are prepared to pay.

 Diabetes, Health Risks and Computer Use